whosonfirst/whosonfirst-placetypes/README.md

 `102312311`

 States, provinces, regions.
-Let's just call them regions.
-Places that would have a bone in a "[states rights](https://en.wikipedia.org/wiki/States'_rights)" argument.
+We call them `regions`.
+These are places that would have a bone in a "[states rights](https://en.wikipedia.org/wiki/States'_rights)" argument.

 Regions are considered `common`.